tommililja/Farse/README.md

 printfn "%s" user.Name
 ```

-## Constructing
+## JsonString

-We can also construct JSON strings.
+We can also create JSON strings.

 ```fsharp
 let jsonString =